Sairajghudus/IoT-Based-Anesthesia-Control-and-Monitoring-System/README.md

 • Reducing human error by automating anesthesia delivery based on monitored parameters.

 • Improving patient safety during surgery and critical care

+Key Features:
+• Real-Time Monitoring: Tracks and displays patient vitals such as heart rate, oxygen levels, temperature and other critical parameters to ensure safe administration of anesthesia.

+• Automatic Regulation: Implements precise adjustments of anesthesia dosage based on the patient’s real-time condition, reducing the risk of under or over-dosage.